Friday, September 29, 2017

 Aesthetics

-Infogrames have worked their magic and produced another jaw-dropper.
-I normally start with the graphics but not today because this game is a blast.
-Sound effects are superb and these go to making up the thumping tune which is great.
-Other sound effects for the instrument monsters is excellent and I love when some begin to violently bash out their sounds if you get too close.
-Sigh, just imagine if they'd have used the DMA hardware...
+Infogrames have (yet again) worked their magic and produced another jaw-dropper.
+I normally start with the graphics but, not today!
+Because this game is a blast - the sound effects are superb and these go to making up the thumping tune which is great.
+Other sound effects for the instrument monsters are excellent and I love it when some will begin to violently bash out their sounds if you get too close.
+Sigh, just imagine if they'd have used the DMA hardware?

-The graphics are constantly amazing throughout each and every level.
-Constant, rich in colour backgrounds with the funniest of musical sprites chasing.
+The graphics are frequently amazing throughout each and every level.
+Constant, rich in colour, beautiful backgrounds, and all that with the funniest musical sprites chasing you.
+Mad!
 The scrolling is ultra-smooth and I even loved the high-score table which is almost like a funky demo screen!
 Hey, check it out above, can you beat my first-attempt score?

 Oh no, something mean and green is attacking me!